The Drama League Directors Project

 FutureNow Stage Directing Fellowship

 A remount, in this case, means a pre-existing production that is being recreated for a national tour.
 This means that you will be using the original production’s notes on staging, choreography, and production elements with the goal of getting it as close to the original production as possible.
-However, you’ll be involved in the selection of the new cast, and how you rehearse and direct these elements are all YOURS.
+However, you’ll be involved in the selection of the new cast, and how you rehearse and direct these elements are up to you.
 You are directing, in your process.
 This is an essential skill set for any one interested in being a freelance, resident, or associate director on major productions around the world.

 Beatrice Terry Directing Residency

 We get this question more often than one might expect.
 For the Beatrice Terry Residency, we employ an inclusive understanding of women and nonbinary folk.
-The Residency seeks to make space and resources for these communities, who often encounter additional barriers when they choose to both write and direct their work simultaneously…barriers that men have historically NOT faced in the field.
+The residency seeks to make space and resources for these communities, who often encounter additional barriers when they choose to both write and direct their work simultaneously…barriers that men have historically NOT faced in the field.
 While we accept applications from everyone, of course, we ask that you consider the legacy of sexism, misogyny, transphobia, and bias that have historically plagued the arts sector, and our attempts to counter those forces specifically in this opportunity.

 Next Stage Directing Residency

 The idea behind the Next Stage Directing Residency is to assist in that sometimes-difficult middle section of a piece’s development — that period when the piece is past its genesis, but needs deep thought, refinement and interrogation by artists before it is ready to be produced.
 Simply put, we’re hoping to take your piece to the “next stage” of its journey, in a director-led, rehearsal-based developmental workshop that follows the questions and impulses of the director.
+Unlike the Beatrice Terry Residency, this Fellowship is open to all directors, and can be based on the work of other playwrights if you wish.

 At The Drama League, we’re deep believers in the idea that community is key to artistic endeavor, and that providing a moment of open interaction in a developmental process can provide crucial insights for the creators and joyful discovery for everyone involved.
 We’ll work with all recipients to make sure the moment of open rehearsal is safe, supportive, enjoyable, and art-forward.